olivierzach/random-neighbors/README.md

 # Random Neighbors

-Random Neighbors Clustering performs "random forest" style clustering on high-dimensional data.
+`Random Neighbors Clustering` performs "random forest" style clustering on high-dimensional data.
 Provides sampling strategies to bootstrap input rows and columns.
 Method iteratively fits clustering models to the samples and optimizes for the features that provide the best distinct cluster separation.

-## Algorithm
+## Implementation

-Implementation is straight-forward:
+`Random Neighbors` algorithm is straight-forward:
 - Bootstrap rows and columns based on inputted sampling strategy for a predefined set of iterations
 - For each iteration on the sampled data, fit a clustering model and extract performance metrics
 - Output the features that provide the most distinct clusters across all iterations

-Like a random forest iteratively builds decision trees on bootstrapped data, random neighbors iteratively builds clusters on bootstrapped data.
-Random Neighbors iterations can be used to extract the single set of columns that provide largest cluster separation, or features can be averaged across iterations in a psuedo-feature importance metric.
+Like a random forest iteratively builds decision trees on bootstrapped data, random neighbors iteratively builds clustering models on bootstrapped data.
+Random Neighbors iterations can be used to extract the single set of randomly selected columns that provide largest cluster separation, or features can be averaged across iterations in a psuedo-feature importance metric.
 Dropout can be optionally applied to the history of iterations to avoid bias in the sampled fitting procedure.